wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365-developer/msteams-teamwork-endpoint/includes/5-exercise-configure-tab.md

 > [!NOTE]
 > Line breaks have been added for readability.

 From this, you get the URL of the document library: `https://m365x285179.sharepoint.com/sites/TestTeam/Shared%20Documents`.
-From this, you can also see the folder is **General**, so the URL to this folder is: `https://m365x285179.sharepoint.com/sites/TestTeam/Shared%20Documents`.
+You can also see the folder is **General**, so the URL to this folder is: `https://m365x285179.sharepoint.com/sites/TestTeam/Shared%20Documents/General`.

 Now, select the Word document to load it in the Microsoft Office Word web client.
 If you look at the URL in the browser's address bar, it should look similar to the following: